 Clients with 19 or less employees on 1 April 2018 can choose to report through STP now if their software is ready.
 Note that initial uncertainty that STP will be extended to all employers has now been clarified, as the legislation has passed Parliament as of 12 February 2019.

 The ATO states that it does not expect small employers to purchase payroll software if they don’t currently use it.
 The ATO says that a number of different STP reporting options will be available from 1 July 2019, including low cost and simple reporting solutions.
-It will publish a list of these options as they become available.
+It has recently published a list of the no-cost or low-cost options that are available, and will update these as more come on board (so bookmark that page).

 Smaller employers will also have a number of alternate options that are not available to large employers – such as allowing their registered tax or BAS agent to report their STP information quarterly, rather than each time they run payroll.
 The ATO will also grant exemptions for employers who have unreliable internet access, however this will need to be dealt with on a case-by-case basis.